 Ms. Curran is a Chartered Professional Accountant with a lengthy background in both private and public practice.
 She became a member of ISCU in 1991.
 Ms. Curran has served on the Boards of The Friends of Historic Hat Creek Ranch Society, the Thompson Cariboo Minor Hockey Association and the School Planning and Parent's Advisory Councils in School District #74.
-Ms. Curran joined the Interior Savings Board of Directors in 2014.
+Ms. Curran joined the Interior Savings Board of Directors in 2014 and has obtained her Accredited Credit Union Director designation.

-- Audit & Risk Committee

-- Human Resources Committee

-- Investment & Lending Committee
+- Audit & Risk Committee - Investment & Lending Committee